-Are you searching for the best coffee maker deals?
-If you enjoy fine coffee, you most likely have noticed Nespresso’s single-serve espresso and coffee machines that create high-quality brews with no waste and little mess.
+Are you searching for the best Cyber Monday coffee maker deals?
+Nespresso’s single-serve espresso machines and coffee makers create high-quality coffee and espresso brews with no waste and little mess.
 There are two types of Nespresso machines and many model variations for each type.
 We found the best Nespresso deals for both types of machines.
-Further below in this article, we list the major factors to consider when choosing the right cheap Nespresso machine to suit your particular java Jones.
+Further below in this article, we list the major factors to consider when choosing the right cheap Nespresso machine to suit your particular java Jones this Cyber Monday.

 Today’s best Nespresso deals